chef/chef-web-docs/chef_master/source/chef_automate.rst

 .. end_tag

-Chef Automate provides a full suite of enterprise capabilities for workflow, visibility and compliance.
+Chef Automate provides a full suite of enterprise capabilities for workflow, nodes visibility and compliance.
 Chef Automate integrates with the open-source products Chef, InSpec and Habitat.
 Chef Automate comes with comprehensive 24×7 support services for the entire platform, including open source components.